By Dr. Jim Dahle, WCI Founder

 Paying Off Debt and Investing Are Both Good Things

 Here's the other thing to keep in mind.
 Paying off debt is a good thing to do.
 It builds your net worth.
 Investing is also a good thing to do.
 In general, it also builds your net worth.
 They're both good things to do.
 At its worst, one is a little more right than the other.
 If you can't tell which one is better for you, it probably doesn't matter much.
-So don’t worry about it too much.
-If it is really paralyzing you from doing either of them, just split the difference and put half of your extra money toward debt and half toward your investments.
+If you're really paralyzed from doing either of them, just split the difference and put half of your extra money toward debt and half toward your investments.

 7 Principles That Determine Whether You Should Pay Off Debt or Invest

 #1 Attitude Toward Debt

 Some people hate debt.
 I dislike it enough that it was a major factor behind why I spent four years on active duty.
-The more you dislike being in debt, the more likely you are to want to pay it off instead of invest.
+The more you dislike being in debt, the more likely you are to want to pay it off instead of investing.
 Some people love debt.
 There are even people who think you should stay in debt your entire life.
 There is a significant behavioral aspect to this.
-Even though the math would sometimes indicate you should carry a debt and invest, behavioral and cash-flow considerations often argue for just paying it off.
+Even though the math would sometimes indicate you should carry debt and invest, behavioral and cash-flow considerations often argue for just paying it off.

 #2 Risk Tolerance